EPFLRocketTeam/2024_I_AV_SW_MAIN_CODE_RPI/README.md

 - **command**: command name

 Additional information can be found in the manual: `man ps`
-Finally, to only show our processes, one can pipe the output of `ps` into `grep`:
+Finally, to only show our threads, one can pipe the output of `ps` into `grep`:
 ```
 ps -eLo start,pid,user,policy,rtprio,psr,command | grep '[r]ocket'
 ```